 One day in exotic Bali is not enough, but as a recent cruise port, that was all we had.
 Therefore, we had to choose between two basic choices for a one-day Bali itinerary.
 We could head inland to Ubud and see the rice terraces, monkey forest, and markets.
 Or we could simplify our Bali itinerary to a day at the beach.

 Our day was overcast and rainy, so deciding which things to do in Bali was easy.
 However, even in the rain, the island of Bali is intriguing and beautiful.

 We docked in Benoa at the Bali cruise port.
-From here, we hired a Bali private driver to show us the sites.
-We were lucky that our driver spoke English, and loved talking about his island nation.
+From there, we hired a private Bali driver to show us the sites.
+We were lucky that our driver spoke English and loved talking about his island nation.
 Typically, we hire a private guide in advance when we have one day in a port.

 Below are our highlights of the best things to do in Ubud Bali.

 The famous Tegalalang rice terrace is one of the top two destinations on my things to do in Ubud list.
 Located just north of Ubud in the Tegalalang village, they are a scene out of the movie Eat, Pray, Love (actually filmed here).
 Even in the rain, the dramatic views are timeless, stretching endlessly.

 If Elizabeth Gilbert’s Eat Pray Love changed your life, you’ll want to check out this top-rated ⇒ Reserve your Bali Eat Pray Love tour here.

 The Sacred Monkey Forest Sanctuary in Ubud is a highlight of our day.
 The cost of entry was nominal and worth it.
 Wild monkeys are seemingly everywhere.
 Many visitors let them climb on their shoulders for photos.
 We are a bit more cautious around wild animals, especially knowing these monkeys sometimes bite visitors.